 A Tasty Treat, Any Way You Slice It

-The whole idea behind rappie pie is to remove the liquid from the potatoes then reconstitute the remaining potato pulp with hot broth.
-This mixture is then poured into a pan and baked.
-Chicken is arguably the most popular meat added to the pie but you can use whatever meat or seafood you want.
-Popular choices include bar clams, venison, corned beef and rabbit.
-Whatever seasoning you add to the broth will define the flavor profile of the pie.
-Everyone has their own recipe for making rappie pie but the following one should give you a basic idea of how it works.
-Then you can start experimenting with your own flavors.
+The whole idea behind rappie pie is to remove the liquid from the potatoes, then reconstitute the remaining potato pulp with hot broth.
+The mixture is then poured into a pan and baked.
+The most popular meat to add is arguably chicken, but you can use whatever meat or seafood you want.
+Some popular choices are bar clams, corned beef, rabbit and venison.
+The well-loved dish may sound simple, but the trick is in the seasoning!
+Whatever seasoning you add to the broth will define the flavour profile of the pie.
+While everyone has their own distinct family recipe, we’ve put together a basic recipe to give you an idea of how it’s made to make your own at home.
+Once you’ve made a few, you can start experimenting with your own flavours!

-There are 3 ways to make rappie pie, the first being the traditional way which is to grate the potatoes to separate the potato pulp from the liquid.
+There are 3 ways to make rappie pie, or options to create your potato pulp.
+The first is the traditional way: grate the potatoes to separate the potato pulp from the liquid.
 The second way is to use a juicer to facilitate this same process.
 The third way is to buy a store-bought block of pre-grated potatoes.